 Hop vernalization requirements vary by hop genotype and varieties that require longer chilling periods may not properly reset back to the juvenile spring phase required to grow and produce a normal yield of cones.
 One of the first signs of incomplete vernalization is uneven spring emergence of new shoots within plants of the same hop variety.
 Growers in the PNW have noted that this uneven emergence follows through the entire growing season; affecting cone-set, yield, alphas, and maturity dates.
 The cone-bearing sidearms may not extend properly and only produce cones on the terminal ends.
 Many affected hop plants showed up to a 6 week delay of burr initiation and a 30 to 50% loss in total potential yield.

 The element chlorine is common in nature and exists as an anion (Cl- ).
-It carries a negative particle charge and competes with other anions such as sulphates and magnesium if it is out of proportion to the other elements.
+It carries a negative particle charge and competes with other anions such as sulfates and magnesium if it is out of balance to the other elements.
 It leaches from soils at about the same rate as nitrates.
-Excess levels of chlorides reduce soil microbe populations and reduce nitrogen conversion rates.
+Excess levels of toxic chlorides reduce soil microbe populations and reduce nitrogen conversion rates.
 Inputs to soils of chlorine are from natural rainfall, irrigation water, and fertilizers (potassium chloride).
 Swine and poultry manures have relatively high levels of chlorides compared to cattle manures.
-Chlorine is commonly found at ambient levels of around 50 mg/l in many soils (California excluded).
-Many formulations of chemical based NPK fertilizers have very high levels of chlorides.
+Chlorine is commonly found at ambient levels of around 50 mg/l in many soils where hops are normally commercially grown.
+Many cheaper granular formulations of chemical based NPK fertilizers have very high levels of chlorides.
 (Potassium chloride is a common source.)